Arturo Frondizi

-Biography
+Early years

-Arturo Frondizi was born on October 28, 1908 in Paso de los Libres, province of Corrientes, Argentina.
-Son of Isabella Ércoli de Frondizi and Giulio Frondizi.

-The couple, shortly after getting married, had arrived in the country in the early 1890s from the Italian town of Gubbio.
-Giulio achieved a comfortable position for his home as a building contractor.
+Arturo Frondizi was born on October 28, 1908, in Paso de los Libres, province of Corrientes, Argentina.
+He was the thirteenth child of Isabella Ércoli de Frondizi and Giulio Frondizi.
+The couple, shortly after marrying, arrived in Argentina in the early 1890s from the Italian city of Gubbio.
+Giulio had learned the art of masonry from his father and made a comfortable living as a construction contractor.

-Arturo was one of 14 sons; his brothers included Silvio, who became a professor of law at the University of Buenos Aires (UBA) and was assassinated in 1974 by the Triple A, and Risieri, who became a philosopher and rector of the University of Buenos Aires.
-The family relocated to Concepción del Uruguay in 1912, and in 1923 to Buenos Aires.

-In the mid-1920s, Frondizi played soccer as a defender in the lower ranks of Club Almagro.
-On some occasion he claimed to be a fan of said club.
-In 1926, he suffered a serious injury to his arm as a result of a bad fall.
+The couple had a total of fourteen children, eight boys and six girls: Luidina (b.
+1887), Ubaldo (b.
+1888 and died at a young age), and Tersilia (b.
+1889), all born in Italy, and Américo (b.
+1896, future graduate in pharmacy), María (b.
+1897 and died at a young age), Virginia (b.
+1899, future primary school teacher), Ricardo Amadeo (b.
+1900, future famous English teacher), Giulio (b.
+1901, future civil servant), Isabella (b.
+1903), Oreste (b.
+1905, future civil servant), Silvio (b.
+1907, future politician and lawyer, as well as a Trotskyist theorist, who would be assassinated by the Triple A in 1974), Liduvina (b.?), Arturo (b.
+1908) and Risieri (b.
+1910, future philosopher and rector of the University of Buenos Aires).

-Arturo and Silvio traveled in 1923 to the province of Buenos Aires accompanied by their father.
-They attended the Mariano Moreno National School, where later Risieri would also study.
-In 1925, before completing the last year of high school, Arturo tried to enter the Colegio Militar de la Nación, but was postponed.
+The family relocated to Concepción del Uruguay in 1912.
+Arturo and Silvio traveled in 1923 to the province of Buenos Aires, accompanied by their father.
+They attended the Mariano Moreno National School, where Risieri would also study later.
+In 1925, before completing the last year of high school, Arturo tried to enter the Colegio Militar de la Nación, but was deferred.

+Arturo was a poor student until his late teens, more interested in sports such as soccer and boxing than in his studies.
+In the mid-1920s Frondizi played soccer as a defender in the lower ranks of Club Almagro.
+In 1926, he suffered a serious injury to his arm as a result of a bad fall while playing.

-During those last years of high school, he turned his life upside down, beginning to worry more about studies, he put aside games and sports.
+During those last years of high school, he turned his life around, beginning to focus more on his studies, putting aside games and sports.
 In this way, during the fifth year, his grades began to improve.
-Already as a distinguished student, he began to contribute to the student newspaper Estimulen.
+Already recognized as a distinguished student, he began to contribute to the student newspaper Estimulen.